 What services does Colorado Recovery provide for dual diagnosis treatment?

 Colorado Recovery is a mental illness treatment center specializing in treating individuals who experience psychosis and severe mood disorders.
 Colorado Recovery does provide dual diagnosis treatment for individuals who use substances secondary to a major mental illness.
 Services can include:

 - Toxicology screens

 - Weekly group therapy focused on substance use/abuse

 - Coordination with outside providers specializing in substance use/abuse

 How can loved ones participate in treatment?

 At Colorado Recovery, we value communication with families throughout treatment.
-While a client is in treatment in our residential program at Balsam House, you can expect a weekly update from the treatment team, typically by email.
+While a client is in treatment, you can expect a weekly update from the treatment team, typically by email.
 In urgent situations, more frequent contact may occur by either phone or email.
 If multiple family members are involved, please identify one family member with whom we can communicate and who will inform other family members of the client’s progress.
 Face‐to‐face or phone family meetings can be scheduled as needed.

 When your family member has progressed to Intensive Outpatient services, you may expect an update every two weeks or less as clinically indicated.

 What happens when my loved one finishes treatment at Colorado Recovery?